Most people have faced the problem of low water pressure at one time or another.

 1. Using A Pressure Gauge

-The standard water pressure for households ranges from 40 to 80 pounds per square inch (psi).
-You can use a water pressure test gauge to check the water pressure, and these can easily be purchased from local hardware stores at a low price.
+Household water pressure ranges from 40 to 80 pounds per square inch (psi).
+To check the water pressure, you can use a water pressure test gauge, which can be easily purchased at low prices from local hardware stores.

 2. Rattling Pipes